itversity/mastering-emr/README.md

 As part of this GitHub Repository, we have all the material that is relevant to Mastering AWS Elastic Map Reduce.
 The comprehensive course on our LMS Platform covers all important aspects related to building solutions using technologies such as Spark on AWS EMR.

 Here are the comprehensive courses on Data Engineering using AWS Data Analytics on Udemy as well as our LMS.
+Our Guided Program is a comprehensive bundle which include all relevant courses related to Data Engineering using AWS Data Analytics.

 |Course Title|Udemy Link|Guided Program Link|
 |---|---|---|